hashicorp/terraform-provider-azuread/website/docs/r/group.markdown

 The following arguments are supported:

 * `name` - (Required) The display name for the Group.
 Changing this forces a new resource to be created.
+* `description` - (Optional) The description for the Group.
+Changing this forces a new resource to be created.
 * `members` (Optional) A set of members who should be present in this Group.
 Supported Object types are Users, Groups or Service Principals.
 * `owners` (Optional) A set of owners who own this Group.
 Supported Object types are Users or Service Principals.